2005 Egyptian constitutional referendum

-The 2005 Egyptian constitutional referendum took place in Egypt on 25 May 2005.
-The referendum was on a proposed change to the constitution of Egypt which would establish direct elections for the presidency.
-The opposition parties called for a boycott of the vote, which was passed by a large majority.
+A constitutional referendum was held in Egypt on 25 May 2005.
+Voters were asked to approve or reject an amendment to the constitution that would introduce direct elections for the presidency.
+Opposition parties called for a boycott of the vote, which was passed by a large majority.

 Background

 Under the existing constitution, the People's Assembly, the lower house of the then-bicameral Parliament of Egypt, decided upon a candidate for president.
 That candidate was then confirmed by the people in a referendum.
 The incumbent president Hosni Mubarak was confirmed in four referendums in 1981, 1987, 1993 and 1999 receiving at least 95% supporting votes in each referendum.
 By 2005 international and domestic pressure grew for reforms to this process to permit direct elections for the presidency.

 On the 26 February 2005 President Mubarak called on parliament to amend Article 76 of the constitution to allow multi candidate elections for president to take place in time for the presidential election due later in the year.
 This change would then be put to a referendum in May.
 On the 10 May the Parliament of Egypt overwhelmingly approved the change to the constitution by 405 votes to 34 and the referendum was set for the 25 May.